nccmo/CisChecker/README.md

 ```
 $ cischecker listing -h
-usage: Cis_Checker listing [-h] [--gene GENE] [--sample SAMPLE] input.maf output_file
+usage: cischecker listing [-h] [-g GENE] [-s SAMPLE] [-v] input.maf output_file

 positional arguments:
   input.maf             path to input MAF file
   output_file           path to output file

 optional arguments:
   -h, --help            show this help message and exit
-  --gene GENE      specify the gene you want to check (if you want to choose multiple genes, separate them with colon) (default: all genes)
+  -g GENE, --gene GENE  specify the gene you want to check (if you want to choose multiple genes, separate them with colon) (default: all genes)
+  -s SAMPLE, --sample SAMPLE
-  --sample SAMPLE  specify the sample you want to check (if you want to choose multiple samples, separate them with colon) (default: all samples)
+                        specify the sample you want to check (if you want to choose multiple samples, separate them with colon) (default: all samples)
+  -v, --vaf             use VAF (variant allele fraction) information
 ```

 Example